Why NOW is the Absolute Best Time to Start Saving for Christmas

 • Travel plans?

-• Entertaining – food, decorations, etc
+• Entertaining – food, decorations, baking supplies, etc

 • Holiday events to attend